The Dreaded 100% Bounce Rate and What It’s Really Saying About Your Content

 First and foremost, implement some form of custom event tracking to fire engagement hits, even in the case of a single-page session.

 This will improve not only your bounce rate, but also your average session duration and average time on site.
 Because visitors that fire an engagement hit are no longer considered a “bounce”, your bounce rate will decrease, even if the number of single-page sessions do not.
 Time metrics like average session duration and time on page should also increase, as GA’s calculations now shift to scenario 2, which we outlined above.(Quick recap: single-page sessions will now yield subsequent timestamps, as engagement hits are triggered while a visitor browses through your page).
-This article is a great starting point for implementing better content performance tracking measures.

-Even without implementing any additional code, you can better gauge your content’s actual performance by using tools with built-in analytics and measurement capabilities to corroborate any data GA provides.
+You can better gauge your content’s actual performance by using tools with built-in analytics and measurement capabilities to corroborate any data GA provides.

 Finally, you can also improve your site’s bounce rate by making sure that your content can be easily discovered.